 Minnesota’s doughnut “hole” cities embody a variety of historical reasons why they chose, and were able, to separate themselves administratively from their surrounding cities.

 Several factors in Minnesota’s laws and constitution have allowed (or encouraged) the formation of doughnut cities.
 One is the lack of a definition at the state level that would forbid overlapping city boundaries.
 Some states have codified such a restriction, for example Massachusetts.
 Another factor operating in Minnesota is the relative ease of incorporating a city: that act requires only the signatures of 100 residents on a petition, followed by a majority vote of residents.

 Two of our doughnut cities, Hilltop and Landfall, began life as trailer parks (and Landfall still is largely that); and in both cases the surrounding cities initially fought the separation.
 Several began their existence with settlement by a homogeneous group distinct from their neighbors — for example St. Bonifacius was settled by Germans (it was originally called “German Home”), and Loretto by a group of German and Dutch immigrants.
 Several doughnut cities represent the original village around which a larger sprawl grew in later years — Centerville is an example and Lino Lakes is the sprawl.

-In later posts in this blog series I will visit the doughnut cities and profile their histories and current circumstances in some detail.
+For later posts in this blog series I hope to visit the doughnut cities and profile their histories and current circumstances in some detail.
 For now I would just like to tell the story of the naming of Loretto.

 Loretto in Medina, Hennepin County